Charnock Richard services

 A very old service area offering all the basic facilities.
 The fast food is on the bridge.

-Restaurants: Burger King, KFC, Starbucks, Subway, Costa Express
+Catering: Burger King, KFC, Starbucks, Subway, Costa Express

 southbound only: Krispy Kreme Shops: Waitrose, WHSmith Main Amenities: Conference Room, Ecotricity Electric Vehicle Charging Point, Showers, Welcome Break Gaming Motel: Days Inn Forecourt: Shell, Costa Express